-Myth #3: Supermarkets don’t sell carrot tops, so they must be toxic.
+Myth #3: Supermarkets don’t sell carrot tops, so they must be poisonous.

 Judging by the looks of supermarket carrot tops, this might be a packaging and transportation issue as well, since they tend to be a bit raggedy by the time they reach produce shelves.

-Myth #4: There have been accounts of people getting sick from eating carrot tops.
+Myth #4: There have been accounts of people getting sick from eating carrot greens.

 This is entirely possible and probably even true.
-It’s also possible and probably true that these people have either an allergy or an intolerance to carrot tops.
+It’s also possible and probably true that these people have either an allergy or an intolerance to carrot greens.

-All this basically means a person could have an unexpected cross-reactive allergy, food allergy, or food intolerance to carrot tops (as one might have with dairy or wheat)—but that does not make them toxic.
+All this basically means a person could have an unexpected cross-reactive allergy, food allergy, or food intolerance to carrot greens (as one might have with dairy or wheat)—but that does not make them poisonous.

 Myth #5: But there has to be a good reason why we (as in we in the US) don’t eat carrot tops!

 Why carrot tops are generally not eaten in our culture is a mystery to me (though they’re considered a market vegetable in many parts of Europe).